Voices Endorsements for the November 2020 Ballot

 L. Alexander Matias

 Alex Matias is an Operations Executive with over a decade of experience working across the insurance, education, and nonprofit management sectors.
 He has served on boards supporting college students in organizations like the National Association of Black Accountants (NABA), and has served as a mentor for at-risk youth for organizations like Big Brothers Big Sisters (BBBS) and Chess in the Schools (CIS).
 Alex obtained his Masters in Public Administration (w/ a concentration in City/County Government Management) from the University of Southern California (USC) and a Bachelor's Degree in Business Administration from Ithaca College.
 He currently serves as Vice Chairman of the Code Enforcement Appeal Board for the City of Vallejo.

-He's also a real estate professional, and the industry lobby is one of the special interests that have been contributing to local candidates for years.
+He's also a real estate professional, and that industry lobby is one of the special interests that have been contributing to local candidates for years.
 The real estate industry has been over-represented on the Council for some time, but as always there are no perfect candidates.
-While questions for Alex about issues of interest to the real estate lobby remain fair game, we feel Alex is the best candidate in District 1 to meet the moment as the City struggles to find its footing in a dramatically altered environment.
+While questions for Alex about issues of interest to the real estate lobby remain fair game, we feel he is the candidate in District 1 best suited to meet the moment as the City struggles to find its footing in a dramatically altered environment.

 The Other Candidates Running in District 1

 If you’re content with things as they are in Vallejo then you should ignore our advice and vote for Ms. Verder-Aliga.
 She is clearly the more experienced candidate.
 She was president of the school board in 2004 when the system went belly up and voiced her surprise that things had gotten so out of control that bankruptcy became the only option left.
 She’s run as a JumpStart candidate and served on the Council for the past seven years.